50 Years Ago: McCartney’s ‘Band on the Run’ Hits #1

 It wasn’t always a fun time.
 Not only was the studio subpar compared to what they were accustomed to, but Paul and Linda were robbed at knifepoint, the thieves taking a bag containing demo tapes and song lyrics as well as other valuables.
 The album was finished up in London and released in December 1973, entering the U.S. chart during Christmas week.

 By any standard it was a fine effort, especially considering the hurdles the trio had to overcome in making it.
-Three singles—“Helen Wheels” (#10), “Jet” (#7) and the sublime, multi-movement title track, which reached #1—gave the album a boost and, although it took 17 weeks, Band on the Run finally claimed the top spot on this date in 1974.
+Three singles—“Helen Wheels” (#10), “Jet” (#7) and the sublime, multi-movement title track, which reached #1—gave the album a sales boost and the Band on the Run album and single claimed the top spot on June 8, 1974.

 Watch a rehearsal of “Jet”